Piano Concerto (Schumann): Intention

 Despite its three movements, the work has retained the character of a fantasy.
 The basic idea expressed in the work is that of yearning and happiness between two loving people.
 Schumann musically transforms his fight for Clara in this work.
 The main theme of the first movement is similar to the melody of the Florestan aria from Ludwig van Beethoven's opera Fidelio.
 Congruent with Beethoven, Schumann saw this theme as an expression of the intimate connection between loyalty and the struggle for freedom.
-In this way the concerto is, like many of his other compositions, based on Schumann's life long concern to fight against philistinism with musical means.
+In this way the concerto is, like many of his other compositions, based on Schumann's lifelong concern to fight against philistinism with musical means.

 Reception

 The contemporary reception of the work was consistently positive.
 Clara Schumann wrote after the premiere: "... how rich in invention, how interesting from the beginning to the end, how fresh and what a beautiful coherent whole!"

 Special emphasis was placed on the skilful, colorful and independent orchestral treatment, that would leave room for piano and orchestra alike.
 The Leipzig Allgemeine Musikzeitung praised the composition on December 31: "because, fortunately, it avoids the usual monotony of the genre, by giving, with great love and care, the obligatory room to orchestra without diminishing the role of the piano, and manages to beautifully link both independent parts together".

 The Dresdner Abendzeitung praised the "quite independent, beautiful and interesting orchestral treatment", and recognizes that the "receding of the piano part into the background" could certainly also be seen as progress.

 The work may have been used as a model by Edvard Grieg in composing his own Piano Concerto, also in A minor.
 Grieg's concerto, like Schumann's, employs a single powerful orchestral chord at its introduction before the piano's entrance with a similar descending flourish.
 Sergei Rachmaninoff in turn used Grieg's concerto as a model for his first Piano Concerto.

 The work has become one of the most widely performed and recorded piano concertos from the Romantic period.
 It has frequently been paired with the Grieg concerto on recordings.

 In popular music, the theme of Eusebius (together with Florestan one of Robert Schumann's two imaginary alter egos), which appears played by an oboe and other wind instruments soon into the first movement, might have been an original source of inspiration, possibly via the 1911 suite Goyescas by Spanish composer Enrique Granados, of the song Bésame mucho, whose worldwide success dates back to the 1930s.